breandan/yuri/README.md

 - Because Strings are a pain and most filesystems can be scanned quickly

-- To stress test Kotlin's type checker (more on this later)
+- To stress script Kotlin's type checker (more on this later)

 - Real time automatic code generation is getting much better